Marcus Semien Preview, Player Props: Rangers vs. Twins

-Marcus Semien -- with an on-base percentage of .271 in his past 10 games, 75 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Minnesota Twins, with Joe Ryan on the mound, on August 26 at 7:15 PM ET.
+The Texas Rangers and Marcus Semien (.372 slugging percentage over his past 10 games, including one homer), battle starting pitcher Bailey Ober and the Minnesota Twins at Target Field, Sunday at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Twins.
+In his last game, he went 1-for-3 with an RBI against the Twins.

 Marcus Semien Game Info & Props vs. the Twins